Internship Opportunities for the National Review Enterprise

 – An individual with strong research and writing skills.

-– The ability to work full-time for a minimum of 8 weeks, 20 hours a week, at our New York City Office, with remote options possible.
+– The ability to work full-time (summer) or 20 hours a week (spring and fall) for a minimum of 8 weeks, at our New York City Office, with remote options possible.

-– Interns must be comfortable in a support role to the NRI Fellowship Program and staff.
+– Interns must be comfortable in a support role to the NRI fellows and staff.

 – Interns should successfully manage multiple projects simultaneously, have a high degree of conscientiousness and excellent organizational skills, and be proficient with basic computer software programs.

 – Experience with WordPress, and a familiarity with and interest in the work of WFB, is a plus.

-How to Apply: Please email a cover letter (why you & why National Review Institute), resume, unofficial transcripts, and one letter of recommendation to firstname.lastname@example.org.
+How to Apply: Please email a cover letter (why you & why National Review Institute), resume, unofficial transcript, and one letter of recommendation to email@example.com.

 Former NRI Interns: